woctezuma/google-colab/README.md

 -   Run [`GAN.ipynb`][GAN] to train one of the suggested GANs, preferably DCGAN, to generate Steam banners.
 [![Open In Colab][colab-badge]][GAN]

-NB: If you need to pre-process data, e.g. to remove duplicates, have a look at:
+NB: If you need to pre-process data, e.g. to remove duplicates, have a look at [`remove_duplicates.ipynb`][duplicate-removal].
 [![Open In Colab][colab-badge]][duplicate-removal]

 ## Results